aiplanethub/getting-started-with-deep-learning/module-5-understanding-convolutional-neural-networks-cnns-applied-problem-solving-on-the-real-world-dataset/270-Learning Unit - Some Other Popular Neural Networks.md

-Below is side by side comparison of a regular Feed Forward Neural Network (MLP) and a Recurrent Neural Network (RNN).
+Below is a comparison of a regular Feed Forward Neural Network (MLP) and a Recurrent Neural Network (RNN).
 We can see that RNN is following a loop and learning from current and previous inputs.